 Areas of the Las Vegas Valley

 Las Vegas Valley areas include 3 cities, and 1/2 of the Valley is unincorporated Clark County.
 Boulder City is just Southeast of Henderson, and Mt.
 Charleston is Northwest.
 Even though there are 6 cities, most people don’t know that until they move here or are thinking about moving here.

-When we drive around Las Vegas, Henderson, and North Las Vegas, we think of everywhere in the valley as being within 40 minutes of anywhere.
-Most places in the valley are under 15 minutes away from a freeway during rush hour.
+When we drive around Las Vegas, Henderson, and North Las Vegas, we think of everywhere in the Las Vegas Valley area being within 40 minutes of anywhere.
+Most places in the Valley are under 15 minutes away from a freeway during rush hour.